CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

-# Exercise 2: PostgreSQL Learning
+# Exercise 2: getting Started with PostgreSQL Learning

+## Overview

 ## Database:
 Each PostgreSQL server controls access to a number of databases.
 Databases are storage areas used by the server to partition information.